m-rots/violet-book/src/getting-started.md

 However, if no one is around, we revert the image back to `white.png`.

 Last but not least we make sure to spawn our newly created `MyAgent` class inside the `batch_spawn_agents` function.
-In addition, we change the radius (the agent's visibility) from the default of 50 pixels to 15 pixels by modifying the `chunk_size` configuration value.
+In addition, we change the radius (the agent's visibility) from the default of 50 pixels to 15 pixels by modifying the `radius` configuration value.